httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Key and Nonce Reuse

-Encrypting different plaintext with the same content encryption key and nonce in AES-GCM is not safe [RFC5116].
+Encrypting different plaintext with the same content encryption key and nonce in AES-GCM is not safe {{!RFC5116}}.
 The scheme defined here uses a fixed progression of nonce values.
-Thus, a new content encryption key is needed for every application of the content encoding.
+Thus, a new content encryption key is needed for every application of the content coding.
 Since input keying material can be reused, a unique "salt" parameter is needed to ensure a content encryption key is not reused.

 If a content encryption key is reused - that is, if input keying material and